itplr-kosit/validator/docs/daemon.md

   .then(result => console.log(result))
   .catch(error => console.log('error', error));
 ```

 ## Authorization
 There is no mechanism to check, whether client is allowed to consume the service or not.
-The user is responsible to secure access to the service
+The user is responsible to secure access to the service.
-This can be done using infrastructural service like a forwarding proxy (e.g. `nginx` or `apache http server`) or by implementing a custom solution
+This can be done using infrastructural service like a forwarding proxies (e.g. `nginx` or `Apache http server`) or by implementing a custom solution.

 ## Monitoring and administration

 The validation service can be integrated in monitoring solutions like `Icinga` or `Nagios`.
-There is a `health` endpoint exposed under `/server/health` wich returns
-some basic information about the service like memory consumption, general information about the version and a status `UP` as an XML file.
+There is a `health` endpoint exposed under `/server/health` wich returns some basic information about the service like memory consumption, general information about the version and a status `UP` as an XML file.

 ## GUI

 The daemon provides a simple GUI when issuing `GET` requests providing the following:

  1. usage information